Codein-Labs/ibexa-seo-toolkit/docs/INSTALL.md

 php bin/console doctrine:schema-update --force
 ```

+As doctrine migrations aren't installed by default on eZ Platform projects, we use `doctrine:schema-update`.

+You can make a migration of it instead.

 ## Configure Webpack to build bundle assets

 In your `webpack.config.js` (same level as your composer.json) :